ConceptaNjolima/MyTNTResources/Ob suggested Curriculum.md

     - What are unit tests and why are they important
     - Unit testing best practices
     - How to use jest to set up a basic unit tests
-2. Redux:
-    - Async vs sync
-    - Create a thunkAction
-    - Compare thunkAction vs Regular Action
-5. Project: Survival Group Project (satisfy unit tests)
+2. Project: Survival Group Project (satisfy unit tests)

 Week 4